zimond/lottie-rs/README.md

 # lottie-rs
-A Lottie file toolkit written in Rust
+A Lottie file toolkit written in Rust.